Skip Breadcrumb Links

 What if I haven’t finished my GED course?

 If you completed some of the 5 GED test subjects, the CAEC will accept successfully completed subjects in place of the equivalent CAEC test subjects until May 2027.
-If you have partially completed your GED program, you can contact the Ontario GED Administrator to learn about your testing options.
+If you have partially completed your GED program, you can contact the Independent Learning Centre (ILC) to learn about your testing options.

 Do I have other high school diploma options?